veg/autotune-data/README.md

 - `hcv/`: Hepatitis C virus sequences used for comparative analyses.
 - `clustunr/`: Data related to the clustuneR comparison study.

-Each directory contains sequence data and results files from analyses conducted using the AUTO-TUNE methodology.
+Each directory contains sequence data and results files from analyses conducted using AUTO-TUNE.

 ## Citation